Storyflow Logo

 The Bottom Line

-The best personal CRM depends on workflow and paradigm.
+The best personal CRM depends on your camp, not on a scoreboard.

-If you are not sure which fits, ask whether your relationships are organised by person (use Dex or Clay), by project (use Storyflow), or by sales pipeline (use Folk or Attio).
-The wrong move is to switch tools repeatedly when the actual problem is that you do not consistently use any CRM, which auto-sync fixes for most users.
+If you are unsure, ask one question: are your relationships organised by person (use Dex or Clay), by project (use Storyflow), or by sales pipeline (use Folk or Attio)?
+The most common mistake is switching tools repeatedly when the real problem is that you do not consistently use any of them.
+The right personal CRM is the one you will still open in month six, so pick the camp that matches how you actually work and commit to it for a full quarter before you judge.

 Author

-By Justkay, Documentary Filmmaker and Founder of Storyflow.
-I have managed solo founder networks, source databases, and client engagements across multiple projects.
-The rankings reflect what each tool felt like in real relationship work.
+By Justkay, documentary filmmaker and founder of Storyflow.
+I have managed solo-founder networks, source databases, and client engagements across many projects at once.
+These rankings reflect what each tool felt like in real relationship work, including where my own tool is the wrong choice.

 FAQ: Best Personal CRM Tools 2026